 Biot - Savart law and its application to current carrying circular loop.
 Ampere's law and its applications to infinitely long current carrying straight wire and solenoid.
 Force on a moving charge in uniform magnetic and electric fields.
 Cyclotron.
 Force on a current-carrying conductor in a uniform magnetic field.
 Force between two parallel current-carrying conductors-definition of ampere.
 Torque experienced by a current loop in uniform magnetic field; Moving coil galvanometer, its current sensitivity and conversion to ammeter and voltmeter.
 Current loop as a magnetic dipole and its magnetic dipole moment.
 Bar magnet as an equivalent solenoid, magnetic field lines; Earth's magnetic field and magnetic elements.
 Para-, dia- and ferro- magnetic substances.
-Magnetic substances.
+Magnetic susceptibility and permeability, Hysteresis, Electromagnets and permanent magnets.